 Sowing Seeds this Summer

-Spinach beet is easy to grow from seeds.
-These are seeds I have used for the past three years as I have found them very reliable.
+Spinach beet is easy to grow from seeds and have found them very reliable.

 I also love to grow spinach beet seeds where the peas and broad beans have been growing.
 Peas and broad beans are grown earlier in spring and I find that by midsummer, these plants have finished producing.

 If you are starting out, then a planter or raised bed filled with fresh compost is a great idea for growing spinach beet in the winter.

 - Level the compost and water it well before sowing 2 seeds every 15 cm.
 Sow them 2.5 cm deep and cover.

 - These seedlings usually pop up within a week, as the weather is warm in summer.
 Keep them well watered.